-The HIPAA Security Rule requires that covered entities (health plans, health care clearinghouses, and health care providers who electronically transmit any health information in connection with a HIPAA-related transaction), and business associates (read more about business associates here), implement security safeguards.
+The HIPAA Security Rule requires that covered entities (health plans, healthcare clearinghouses, and healthcare providers who electronically transmit any health information in connection with a HIPAA related transaction), and business associates, implement security safeguards.
 These security safeguards must protect the confidentiality, integrity, and availability of electronic protected health information (ePHI). ePHI is any protected health information that is created, stored, transmitted, or received in any electronic format.
 Performing a security risk analysis is the first step in identifying and implementing these safeguards.
 A security risk analysis consists of conducting an accurate and thorough assessment of the potential risks and vulnerabilities to the confidentiality, integrity, and availability of ePHI.
 This article focuses on the fourth step of the security risk analysis, which consists of determining the likelihood of threat occurrence.

 What are the Elements of a Security Risk Analysis?

 - Identifying and Documenting Potential Threats and Vulnerabilities

 - Determining the Likelihood of Threat Occurrence

 - Determining the Potential Impact of Threat Occurrence

 Once steps 1 through 3 of the security risk analysis have been completed, step 4, “Determining the Likelihood of Threat Occurrence,” can be addressed.

 What Does “The Likelihood of Threat Occurrence” Mean?

 Covered entities should consider each potential threat and vulnerability combination (as a reminder, Identification and Documentation of Potential Threats and Vulnerabilities is step 2 of the security risk analysis) and rate them by likelihood (or probability) that the combination would occur.